tripathivenkteshwar/faceDetection/README.md

 # faceDetection
-Face detection using Open CV
+Face detection using Open CV.
-It can able to detect number of face in given image or in run time
+It is able to detect number of face in given image or in run time.
+You csn also add other different features.